jameshu88/Sonical.ly-Work/README.md

 ## Project Overview

 Sonical.ly is a music education app that leverages the expertise of industry-grade music producers and mix engineers to deliver personalized feedback to users.
-The app utilizes OpenAI API integration and Python notebooks to analyze user performance and provide detailed feedback on the 6 gameplay aspects of the app, namely: EQ, compression, panning, reverb, EQ, and delay.
+The app utilizes OpenAI API integration and Jupyter notebooks to analyze user performance and provide detailed feedback on the 6 gameplay aspects of the app, namely: EQ, compression, panning, reverb, EQ, and delay.

 ## Features